florimondmanca/djangorestframework-api-key/README.md

 ## Introduction

-**`djangorestframework-api-key` is a powerful library for allowing server-side clients to safely use your API.** These clients are typically third-party backends and services (i.e. _machines_) which do not have a user account but still need to interact with your API in a secure way.
+**Django REST Framework API Key is a powerful library for allowing server-side clients to safely use your API.** These clients are typically third-party backends and services (i.e. _machines_) which do not have a user account but still need to interact with your API in a secure way.

 ### Features